agentsguha/saptarshiguha.github.io/_posts/talos/banded.md

 the standard deviation with respect to the means of the reference data.

 In general, if we can conclude the data is bimodal, we classify observations to each component/cluster.
-We could construct an test with improved efficiency with this new information.
+We could construct a test with improved efficiency with this new information.

+## Other Methods

+The first method that comes to mind is Kernel Density estimation (KDE).
+In this approach, the most sensitive parameter is the *bandwidth* $h$.
+KDE methods can also be non parametric which removes the Gaussian assumption.
+Some guiding parameters would still need to be chosen such as the mixing proportion ($\lambda$ in the Mixture section)